keptn/lifecycle-toolkit/docs/docs/migrate/keptnapp/index.md

 In other words, delete them from `KeptnApp.spec` and add them under the `KeptnAppContext.spec` field.
 3. Add the `app.kubernetes.io/managed-by: keptn` annotation
 to `KeptnApp`.
-4. Change the value of the `apiVersion` field for the `KeptnApp` resource to `lifecycle.keptn.sh/v1beta1`.

 > **Note**
 Please make sure all of your application resources